PopDan23/Proiect-ROCK-PAPER-SCISSORS/README.md

 V1.0:
 - code for Javascript initial phase;
 - 3 buttons for game logic;
 -  minimal css visual;
--

 What update to do:
   - future debugging;
   - add more buttons that work;
   - resolve an issue with computer display;
+  - add better game logic;

 V1.01:
--
 -